internalisations

 Example Sentences

-the internalisations of professional ethics vary significantly across different cultures.
+psychologists study the internalisations of cultural norms across different generations.

 Popular Words